USB Flash Drive Usage Tips

 This may happen when house data is processed by Stitch directly off USB drive.
 It is recommended to copy data to hard drive and process is there.
 To recreate corrupted files, right-click on a pano in Stitch and choose to reload it.

-Cannot find project folder on USB drive.
+Cannot find the project folder on the USB drive.